 Industry standard detection.
 Metallic and non metallic targets.
 Linear and non-linear targets.
 Stratigraphy.
 GPR can find it all.
 That's why it is our first go-to method for achieving reliable results in everything we do.

-Ground penetrating radar (GPR) offers the safest and most comprehensive scanning option for a wide range of applications and has formed the backbone of GeoScan’s service pool for over a decade.
-From identifying and locating rebar, conduits and post-tension cables in concrete slab, to mapping bedrock tens of feet deep.
+Ground penetrating radar (GPR) offers the safest and most comprehensive scanning option for a wide range of applications and has formed the backbone of GeoScan’s service pool for over a decade (as well as GeoScan’s sister company Xradar).
+From identifying and locating subsurface services such as communications, electrical, gas, sewer, and water, to mapping bedrock tens of feet deep.
 We are up for any challenge and we are utilizing the most advanced available data processing software to bring out the hidden targets if possible.

 As the technology advances and the range of applications is widening, we are keeping our equipment inventory and technicians’ training up to date.